Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 Before you can compile Elypso engine with the provided build.bat file you should have CMake installed and CMake bin folder added to the environment path.

-To compile the Elypso engine from source outside of Visual Studio or your preferred IDE you need to run build.bat with administrative privileges.
+To compile the Elypso engine from source you need to run build.bat with administrative privileges.
 First run Reconfigure CMake to set up CMake, then run Build to build Elypso engine.exe.
 You can find Elypso engine.exe in one of three locations: